PrincetonUniversity/advanced-command-line/01_tmux/README.md

  - tmux session -> Browser window
  - tmux window -> Browser tab
  - tmux pane -> Not typical

 For brevity, when I say window I am referring to a tmux window.

-Let's try working with a few windows and panes:
+Let's try working with a few windows:
 ```bash
 tmux  # new session
 echo Window 0